Rich text editing

 - Invoices, receipts, or other supporting materials

-- Select the file(s) you want to attach from your device
+Select the file(s) you want to attach from your device.
+The attached files

 Selecting recipients